 Visual Basic Syntax

-Visual Basic has a very simple syntax the programming language is not case-sensitive, so something like Asim and asim are the same thing.
+Visual Basic has a very simple programming syntax the language is not case-sensitive, so something like Thecodingguys and are the same thing.
 The programming language is really for people new to the programming world, and VB is the place to start since it is simple.
-However if you're going to start to learn C++ or Java afterwards I highly recommend you start to learn C# before VB, but that is just my opinion.

 Go ahead and start a new VB Console Application, give it the name Syntax.
 You should see the following code: